Swagaholik/auto-caption-generator/README.md

 ### 4. Tokenizing vocabulary

 In order to make the natural English captions understandable for the model, we create a numeric representation of them.
 We do this by mapping each word of the vocabulary with a unique index value.
 We use the keras library to import a tokenizer function that creates tokens based on the vocabulary and saves them to a tokenizer.p pickle file.
 We also calculate the maximum length of the descriptions in order to help us decide the structure of the model’s parameters when used later on.
-In our case, we found the maximum length of the descriptions to be 32.
+In our case, we found the maximum length of the descriptions to be 31.

 ### 5. Creating data generator

-We create a supervised learning task where we have to train our model on 8000 images and each image contains a feature vector of length 2048 with captions represented numerically.
-Since we do not possess the memory to store so much data for 8000 images each, we use a generator that will yield data in batches.
+We create a supervised learning task where we have to train our model on 6000 images and each image contains a feature vector of length 2048 with captions represented numerically.
+Since we do not possess the memory to store so much data for 6000 images each, we use a generator that will yield data in batches.
 The data generator yields the input and output sequence.
-So for example, if the input to our model was [x1, x2] and the output was y, then x1 represents the 2048 feature vector of that particular image, x2 represents the input text sequence, and y represents the output text sequence that the model predicts.
+So for example, if the input to our model was `[x1, x2]` and the output was `y`, then `x1` represents the 2048 feature vector of that particular image, `x2` represents the input text sequence, and `y` represents the output text sequence that the model predicts.

 ### 6. Defining CNN-RNN model